visgl/deck.gl/docs/api-reference/deckgl.md

 # DeckGL (React Component)

-`DeckGL` is a React component that takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.
+The [`DeckGL`](https://github.com/uber/deck.gl/blob/master/src/react/deckgl.js) is a React component that takes deck.gl layer instances and viewport parameters, and renders those layers as a transparent overlay.

 ```js